ipfs-inactive/docs/content/introduction/overview.md

 Because the address of a file in IPFS is tied to the content itself, links in IPFS can’t be changed.
 For example…

 - If the text on a web page is changed, the new version gets a new, different link.
-If your favorite recipe site used to be in customary but recently switched to an unfamiliar metric system, your IPFS links will still point to the customary.
+If your favorite cooking site changes how they layout recipes your IPFS links will still point to the old version.

 - Content can’t be moved to a different address.
 If a company reorganizes their web site today, they could move a page from `http://mycompany.com/what_we_do` to `http://mycompany.com/services`.
 In IPFS, the old link you have would still point to the same content.